saaratrix/jetbrains-toolbox-shortcuts/README.md

 ![example](example.png)

 The jetbrains folder in the image above is where the applications are for me.
-Set in the Jetbrains Toolbox app:
+Set in the JetBrains Toolbox app:
 ![jetbrains toolbox settings](toolboxsettings.png)

 ## How to use: